Skip to Main Content

 Examples of publication source type filters from Web of Science, Science Direct and Cinahl

-Choosing journal articles to review - Tips
+Choosing Journal Articles to Review - Tips

-Once you have conducted a search on a database like Web of Science, PubMed or Science Direct, you will be presented with list of search results.
+Once you have run a search on a database like Web of Science, PubMed or ScienceDirect, you will be presented with a list of results.
 You can use the information presented to help you focus on relevant articles.

 Scan the Title and Abstract